 The Geneva Protocol 1925

 The Protocol for the Prohibition of the Use in War of Asphyxiating, Poisonous or other Gases, and of Bacteriological Methods of Warfare (the Geneva Protocol 1925) was adopted in reaction to the horrific consequences of the extensive use of gas during the First World War (1914-18).
-The Protocol, which entered into force in 1928, bans the use of ‘asphyxiating, poisonous or other gases, and of all analogous liquids, materials or devices', and of ‘bacteriological methods of warfare' by a state party to the Protocol against any country which is also a party to the Protocol.
+The Protocol entered into force in 1928.
+It bans the use of ‘asphyxiating, poisonous or other gases, and of all analogous liquids, materials or devices', as well as the use of ‘bacteriological methods of warfare' by a state party to the Protocol against any country which is also a party to the Protocol.
 Australia acceded to the Geneva Protocol in 1930.

 The Chemical Weapons Convention (CWC)

 Australia was instrumental in negotiating the Chemical Weapons Convention (CWC) and has a long history of supporting its full and effective implementation.
 The CWC is the only verifiable international treaty to ban comprehensively an entire category of weapons of mass destruction.
 It is the principal international instrument for addressing the threat posed by chemical weapons.
 Australia was an original signatory to the CWC on 13 January 1993, and was among the first nations to ratify it in 1994.
 The Convention entered into force in Australia in 1997.

 Australia’s commitment to the eradication of chemical weapons is founded in the memory of the many Australian casualties of chemical weapons use on the battlefields of Europe in the First World War.
 It is reinforced by more recent uses of chemical weapons in Iraq, and most recently, in Syria.
 Australia actively works to achieve the goal of universal adherence to the CWC, and we play a leading role in advocating the Convention within our region.

 The CWC bans the development, production, stockpiling, and use of chemical weapons.
 It provides for